 Spyware comes in various guises and forms, but basically, it is a program or piece of information that is secretly placed on your computer, that sends data about you or your computer habits to someone else on the

 Internet, without your knowledge.
 This can be a company that is collecting data, or a thief seeking to steal access to your computer or the information held in your database (passwords, credit card details and so on).
+It's also a major reason for system slowdowns on computers, as these types of programs generally use up precious system resources including RAM (memory) and hard drive space.

 Spyware can also be a program that places unwanted ads on your computer, often in the form of a malicious cookie.
 A cookie is a little piece of information placed in your web browser to track your web habits, which, in its more generally benign form, is useful as, for example, a web site can see you have visited it before and let you on without a registration process.
 Again, in its more benign guise, a cookie can help you by keeping track of your progress through a web store.
 They are also used to customize website ads to your likes and dislikes.